 It shall be unlawful for any person to sell, distribute, or possess for the purpose of sale any alcoholic beverage if the person does not have a license granted by the county to sell, distribute, or possess for sale the alcoholic beverages.
-It shall be unlawful for any licensee, manager or employee to sell or to make deliveries of any alcoholic beverage beyond the boundaries of the premises covered by the license.
-It shall be unlawful for any licensee, manager or employee of an on premise consumption license to knowingly permit any customer to take any alcoholic beverage away from the licensed portion of the premises.
+It shall be unlawful for any licensee, manager or employee to sell or to make deliveries of any alcoholic beverage beyond the boundaries of the premises covered by the license unless within the North Georgia Premium Entertainment District or as expressly authorized in this ordinance.
+It shall be unlawful for any licensee, manager or employee of an on-premises consumption license to knowingly permit any customer to take any alcoholic beverage away from the licensed portion of the premises license unless within the North Georgia Premium Entertainment District or as expressly authorized in this ordinance.

 Sec.
-6-115. - Failure to require and properly check identification.
+6-115.
+Failure to require and properly check identification.